ibm-cloud-docs/messages-for-rabbitmq/howto-provisioning.md

           }
          }'
     ```
-{: .codeblock}
+{: .pre}

-To make a Shared Compute instance 21:25, follow this example:
+To make a Shared Compute instance 22:22, follow this example:

    ```sh
    curl -X POST \